spolu/breach_core/hack/index.markdown

 ~/src$ cd mod_strip
 ~/src$ npm install
 ```
-Once the depdencies are installed, you can open the module manager within Breach by navigating to the URL `breach://modules`.
+Once the dependencies are installed, you can open the module manager within Breach by navigating to the URL `breach://modules`.

 ![Breach Module Manager](http://i.imgur.com/foIjPJ3.png)